+Section 10.
+Uniformity of Application and Construction

+In applying and construing this uniform act, a court shall consider the consideration must be given to the need to promotione of uniformity of the law with respect to its subject matter among jurisdictions states that enact it.

 Section 11.
-Uniformity of Application and Construction

-In applying and construing this uniform act, a court shall consider the promotion of uniformity of the law among jurisdictions that enact it.

-Section 12.
 Relation to Electronic Signatures in Global and National Commerce Act

-This [act] modifies, limits, and supersedes the Electronic Signatures in Global and

-- National Commerce Act, 15 U.S.C.
-Section 7001, et seq.[, as amended], but does not modify, - 27 limit, or supersede 15 U.S.C.
-Section 7001(c), or authorize electronic delivery of any of the - 28 notices described in 15 U.S.C.
-Section 7003(b). - 29 Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal - 30 law.
-A state in which the constitution or other law does not permit incorporation of future - 31 amendments when a federal statute is incorporated into state law should omit the phrase ", as - 32 amended".
-A state in which, in the absence of a legislative declaration, future amendments are - incorporated into state law also should omit the phrase.
+This [act] modifies, limits, and supersedes the federal-Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001, et seq.[, as amended], but does not modify, limit, or supersede Section 101(e) of that act, 15 U.S.C.
+Section 7001(c), or authorize electronic

-Section 13.
-Saving Provision, Transitional Provision

-(a) Except as provided in subsection (b), this [act] applies to a judicial proceeding with

-1 respect to property to which this [act] applies commenced on or after [the effective date] 2 regardless of the date of the death of the decedent.
-3 (b) If a right with respect to property to which this [act] applies is acquired, extinguished, 4 or barred on the expiration of a limit that began to run under another statute before [the effective 5 date of this [act]], that statute continues to apply to the right even if it has been repealed or 6 superseded.
-7 Comment 8 9 10 11 12 13 14 15 16 17 18 This act is intended to have the widest possible effect within constitutional limitations.
-Specifically, this act applies to the property of a decedent who dies before the enactment of this act, unless a court determines otherwise under the provisions of this section.
-This act cannot be fully retroactive, however.
-Constitutional limitations preclude retroactive application of rules of construction to alter vested property rights.
-Also, rights already barred by a statute of limitation or rule under former law are not revived by a possibly longer statute or more liberal rule under this act.
+1 delivery of any of the notices described in Section 103(b) of that act, 15 U.S.C.
+Section 7003(b).
+2 Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal 3 law.
+A state in which the constitution or other law does not permit incorporation of future 4 amendments when a federal statute is incorporated into state law should omit the phrase ", as 5 amended".
+A state in which, in the absence of a legislative declaration, future amendments are 6 incorporated into state law also should omit the phrase.
+7 8 Section 12.
+Transitional and Saving Provisions, Transitional Provision 9 (a) Except as otherwise provided in subsection (b), this [act] applies to all judicial 10 proceedings with respect to property to which this [act] applies commenced on or after [the effective date] regardless of the date of the death of the decedent.
+11 12 (b) If a right with respect to property to which this [act] applies is acquired, extinguished, 13 or barred on the expiration of a limit that began to run under another statute before [the effective 14 date of this [act]], that statute continues to apply to the right even if it has been repealed or 15 superseded.
+16 Comment 17 This act is intended to have the widest possible effect within constitutional limitations.
+18 Specifically, this act applies to the property of a decedent who dies before the enactment of this 19 act, unless a court determines otherwise under the provisions of this section.
+This act cannot be 20 fully retroactive, however.
+Constitutional limitations preclude retroactive application of rules of 21 construction to alter vested property rights.
+Also, rights already barred by a statute of limitation 22 or rule under former law are not revived by a possibly longer statute or more liberal rule under 23 this act.
 Nor is an act done before the effective date of this act affected by the act's enactment.
-The amendment to this section is generally based upon Section 8-101 of the Uniform Probate Code and Section 1106 of the Uniform Trust Code.
-[Section 14.
-Repeal] 20 The [Uniform Disposition of Community Property Rights at Death Act] is repealed.]
-21 22 23 Legislative Note: A state should repeal its existing Uniform Disposition of Community Property Rights at Death Act, or comparable legislation, to be replaced by this act.
-24 Comment 25 26 27 This section repeals the adopting State's present Uniform Disposition of Community Property Rights at Death Act.
-The effective date of this section should be the same date selected by the state in Section 12 for the application of this act.
-28 Section 15.
-Effective Date 29 This [act] takes effect
+24 25 The amendment to this section is generally based upon Section 8-101 of the Uniform 26 Probate Code and Section 1106 of the Uniform Trust Code.
+27 28 [Section 13.
+Repeal 29 The [Uniform Disposition of Community Property Rights at Death Act] is repealed.]
+30 Legislative Note: A state should repeal its existing Uniform Disposition of Community Property Rights at Death Act, or comparable legislation, to be replaced by this act.
+31 32 Comment 33 This section repeals the adopting State's present Uniform Disposition of Community

+- 1 Property Rights at Death Act.
+The effective date of this section should be the same date selected - 2 by the state in Section 12 for the application of this act. - Section 14.
+Effective Date - 4 This [act] takes effect